 Consider Buying Resale Weeks or Points

 No matter which type you decide to buy, we recommend shopping timeshare resales.
 Buying a timeshare, whether it’s points or weeks-based, can be expensive.
 You can find great (if not identical) options on the resale market when it comes to buying a timeshare.
-Get in touch with one of our Licensed Real Estate Agents or browse our timeshare weeks and point listings now and make a no-hassle offer.
+Get in touch with one of our Licensed Real Estate Agents or browse our timeshare weeks and point listings now.
+Then, simply make a no-hassle offer.
 It can be that easy to get started!
 Plus, if you’re still considering timeshare weeks vs points, we can help you figure out which option is perfect for you!